netscaler/netscaler-k8s-ingress-controller/docs/configure/config-map-coe.md

 ```

-For more information on how to configure ConfigMap support on the Citrix ingress controller, [see configuring ConfigMap support for the Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/config-map/#configuring-configmap-support-for-the-citrix-ingress-controller).
+For more information on how to configure ConfigMap support on the Netscaler ingress controller, [see configuring ConfigMap support for the Netscaler ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/config-map/#configuring-configmap-support-for-the-citrix-ingress-controller).

 ### Schema for NS_ANALYTICS_CONFIG